General Questions & Answers

 We try our best to accommodate allergies, and we welcome all campers.
-However, because we work with real chefs and can’t guarantee that every menu will be allergen-free.
-Campers are welcome to bring snacks along in the event there is a dish that they can’t eat!
+If we are informed of the restrictions/allergies, we will provide an alternative.
+However, we cannot accommodate an allergy/restriction that is so severe that it hinders the quality of the class and ingredients.
+Nonetheless, because we work with real chefs and can’t guarantee that every menu will be allergen-free, campers are welcome to bring snacks along in the event there is a dish that they can’t eat!

-Just like a real chef, children are responsible for bringing their own chef’s kits to camp each day.
+Just like a real chef, children are responsible for bringing their own Chef’s Kits to camp each day.
 This consists of items such as: a labeled chef’s knife, paring knife, apron, a rag, peeler, and small cutting board.
 We strongly suggest that your child write their name on anything they bring to help keep track of their belongings.
-Looking for kid-friendly kitchen tools?
-Visit our friends at TruChef Kitchen to find some of our favorite chef kit items.
 Unfortunately, Sprouts can not be responsible for any losses or theft.